-A newly released survey of business of law professionals finds most believe business for their law firm has improved over the last year.
+A newly released survey of business of law professionals finds most believe business has improved over the last year.

 Modern case management systems promise better collaboration in law firms, which in turn drives legal process efficiencies.